This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-As with all of my Asian-inspired recipes, I put my own personal spin on authentic moo shu pork to make an American version.
+As with all of my Asian-inspired recipes, like my Asian Chicken Marinade and General Tso Chicken, I put my own personal spin on authentic moo shu pork to make an American version.
 All of the ingredients are easy to find at any major grocery store and I list variations and substitution ideas below.

 Why I love this recipe